Does The Defendant Have To Pay My Legal Fees If I Win My Personal Injury Case?

 Speak with a Florida Personal Injury Lawyer Today

 Most personal injury lawsuits are, in fact, settled out of court.
 But when a defendant refuses a reasonable settlement offer and you win a substantially larger award at trial, you have the right to demand the other side pay your legal costs.
 An experienced Fort Lauderdale premises liability attorney can provide you with skilled advice and representation in these matters.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.